hoosierhuy/ReactViteVSCodeSetup/README.md

 For production `Dependencies` run: `npm i react react-dom`.

 Or you could just run `npm i` with the provided `package.json` file.

+I have also provided a VS Code `settings.json` file for your convinience, you can cherry pick whatever rule/rules that works for you.